oracle-livelabs/common/gitlab-workshop/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-* Setup the OCI Infrastructure
+* Setup the OCI Infrastructure core services like Network, Compute and Kubernetes
 * Install and Configure GitLab
-* Manage CI/CD on OCI using GitLab
+* Build and Manage a Continuous Integration & Continuous Deployment (CI/CD) Pipeline to deploy containerized applications on OKE

 ### Prerequisites